×

 Industry Developments

-• Q2 2024: GE HealthCare Launches New Giraffe OmniBed Carestation for Neonatal Intensive Care Units GE HealthCare announced the launch of its next-generation Giraffe OmniBed Carestation, an advanced incubator and warmer system designed to improve outcomes for premature and critically ill infants in NICUs.
+• Q2 2024: GE HealthCare Launches New Giraffe OmniBed Carestation for Neonatal Intensive Care Market Units GE HealthCare announced the launch of its next-generation Giraffe OmniBed Carestation, an advanced incubator and warmer system designed to improve outcomes for premature and critically ill infants in NICUs.

-• Q2 2024: Dräger Unveils Babylog VN800 Ventilator for Neonatal Intensive Care Dräger introduced the Babylog VN800, a new ventilator specifically designed for neonatal and pediatric intensive care, featuring advanced lung-protective ventilation modes and enhanced monitoring capabilities.
+• Q2 2024: Dräger Unveils Babylog VN800 Ventilator for Neonatal Intensive Care Market Dräger introduced the Babylog VN800, a new ventilator specifically designed for neonatal and pediatric intensive care, featuring advanced lung-protective ventilation modes and enhanced monitoring capabilities.

 • Q3 2024: Philips Receives FDA Clearance for Avalon CL Fetal and Maternal Pod and Patch in U.S. Philips announced FDA clearance for its Avalon CL Fetal and Maternal Pod and Patch, enabling wireless monitoring of mothers and babies in labor and delivery, including use in neonatal intensive care settings.